RahulKumarJagat/Depscan/README.md

 1.0.0: Initial release of Depscan.
 1.0.1: Fixed issue with scanning dependencies for Node.js projects.
 1.1.0: Added support for scanning dependencies for Rust, Go, Ruby, and C/C++ projects.
-Working with Markdown
-You can author your README using Visual Studio Code.
-Here are some useful editor keyboard shortcuts:

-Split the editor (Cmd+\ on macOS or Ctrl+\ on Windows and Linux) Toggle preview (Shift+Cmd+V on macOS or Shift+Ctrl+V on Windows and Linux) Press Ctrl+Space (Windows, Linux, macOS) to see a list of Markdown snippets For More Information
-Visual Studio Code's Markdown Support
-Markdown Syntax Reference